-Having an excellent customer experience to offer your customers is a wonderful way to increase customer loyalty, boost sales, and grow your market share.
+Offering an excellent customer experience is a way to increase customer loyalty, boost sales, and grow your market share.
 We’ll explore what makes for a good customer experience and how you can improve the CX for your business.

 What does Customer Experience (CX) mean?

-CX refers to how a company engages with its customers at every stage of the customer journey, from marketing to sales, customer success, and every touchpoint in between.
+CX refers to how a company engages with its customers at every stage of the customer journey at every touchpoint.

 Simply put, it’s the sum of all the customer’s interactions with your brand.